 We will do our best to accommodate you but cannot guarantee this since other subjects may be full.
+We would also need to consider your (predicted) grade profile.
 Likewise, if you wish to change courses following the publication of GCSE results we will do what we can to facilitate your request.

 What happens if I do not reach the offer conditions?

 You may lose your place, but in some cases students who narrowly miss the offer grades are accepted if we can fit them in.
 Sometimes we have to renegotiate the course.
 Note that all students are expected to have passed Maths at grade C and English Language at grade B or above.